Skip to content

 MemoryUsed After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID The size of memory (in bytes) used by the broker.

 MessagesInPerSec After the cluster enters the ACTIVE state.
-Cluster Name, Broker ID The number of incoming messages per second for the broker.
+Cluster Name, Broker ID The number of incoming messages per second to the broker.

 NetworkRxDropped After the cluster enters the ACTIVE state.
-Cluster Name, Broker ID The number of received packets dropped.
+Cluster Name, Broker ID The number of dropped received packets.

 NetworkRxErrors After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID The number of network receive errors for the broker.